o5faruk/docusaurus-example/docs/dialog.md

+---
+id: dialog
+title: How to use Dialogs
+sidebar_label: How to use Dialogs
+---

 ### `buildfire.dialog`

 **Dialog** is used to show the dialogs in app and control panel.
 Whether you want to display an alert that needs to grab users attention, ask for a confirmation or perform a more complex operation inside a dialog window, `buildfire.dialog` has all of it covered.